wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 17.08
 -----
 * The call logs has been improved by adding `date_end` and `date_answer` informations.
 If you want to add these new informations to the old call logs, you need to regenerate them.
-Example for regenerate the last month of call logs::
+For example, to regenerate the last month of call logs::

     xivo-call-logs delete -d 30